Sunday, 27 June 2010

 oil on board, 50 x 50 cm

 I approach painting with the spirit of adventure.
-I enjoy engaging with what emerges on the board.
-Especially when a painting is unplanned and develops through a process of refinement, thoughtfully.
+I enjoy engaging with what emerges on the board, especially when a painting is unplanned and develops thoughtfully through a process of refinement.

-In the way one can anticipate a melody and feel where a tune is heading, this is how I follow my imagination; and the more credence I give, the more perceptible the response.
+In the way one can anticipate a melody and feel where a tune is heading, this is how I follow my imagination; the more credence I give, the more perceptible the response becomes.

 Friday, 25 June 2010